simenandresen/handDetectionCV/README.md

 ==================================

-the VS2013 contains the x64bit Architecture version and.
+the VS2013 contains the x64bit Architecture version.
 OpenCV 2.4.9 used in this vesrion. you should change the "OpenCV_Debug2.4.9" and "OpenCV_Release2.4.9" Property Sheets to ensure that it have the correct path for OpenCV 2.4.9 ,